RobTillaart/BL0942_SPI/README.md

 From datasheet section 3.1:

-In three wire mode (miso, mosi, clock), A1 and A2_NCS must be connected to GND.
+In three wire mode (MISO, MOSI, CLOCK), A1 and A2_NCS must be connected to GND.
 There can only be a single device on the SPI bus which is always selected.

-In four-wire mode (select, miso, mosi, clock), the A1 pin is connected to GND, and the A2_NCS must be driven LOW for the read or write operation.
+In four-wire mode (SELECT, MICO, MOSI, CLOCK), the A1 pin is connected to GND, and the A2_NCS must be driven LOW for the read or write operation.

 If the A2 is held HIGH, the A2 bit in the COMMAND byte (write / read) is set HIGH, and the device won't recognize the 10101000 (=write) or 01011000 (=read) command.
 By pulling the A2_NCS LOW, that device will recognize the command and will response on the request, either read or write.

 In hardware the **select-pin** given in the constructor **MUST** be connected to the **A2_NCS** pin of the devices to implement a proper select.
 Note this will ONLY work with the 14 pins BL0942.

 ### Calibration

 Call **calibrate(shunt, reductionFactor)** with shunt (typical = 0.001) and
 the reduction factor of the voltage divider (e.g. 4000).

 The other calibration functions are to manually set the settings, optional adjust the values derived from **calibrate()** call.